 For more information on the FAA standards for flight simulators please check out this FAA Advisory Circular.

-Most Popular PC Flight Simulator Setups:
+What are the Most Popular PC Flight Simulator Setups?

 Flight simulators can be very simple training tools or people have turned entire rooms into fully working cockpit replicas with incredible detail.